pmayanga/nodeAssigment2/README.md

 3. Let us know if anything doesn't work as intended so your reviewers will know ahead of time

 Actually, the I´ve modified the initial in-memory store so now "comments" is an array of jsons objects.
 I´ve also copied this data in posts.js and comments.js

+In order to run the project you need to dowload the zip and unzip the file to any folder

+After that, in the previous folder, you need to install the following packages: express , morgan, errorhandler and body-parser: npm i  express morgan errorhandler body-parser

+The you can run the project with the command: node server.js